 These are normally referred to as bedgown / betgwn and especially as petticoat and bedgown / pais a betgwn but it has been agreed that this particular type of apparel is better referred to as a gown, to distinguish it from the smaller, simpler bedgown and the jacket.

 For more see gowns and bedgowns

-Of the surviving gowns, these are by far the most numerous (over 70 are in museum collections) and it is this type which became adopted towards the end of the 19th century, and during the 20th century as part of the national costume, especially for folk dancers.
-Their survival may reflect the preservation of objects and traditions which appears to have lasted longer in Cardiganshire than any other county in Wales.
+Of the surviving gowns, these are by far the most numerous (over 80 are known to survive) and it is this type which became adopted towards the end of the 19th century and during the 20th century as part of the national costume, especially for folk dancers.
+Their survival may reflect the preservation of objects and traditions which appear to have lasted longer in Cardiganshire than any other county in Wales.
 Most of the surviving examples are in excellent condition, with only a few small moth holes in them.
 There seem to be more gowns than skirts in this fabric, but this might be because the fabric from the skirts could easily be used for other purposes.